 Admire An Ornamental Garden

-Near to San Giacomo di Corte Church in Santa Margherita, Liguria, is Villa Durazzo.
+Near to San Giacomo di Corte Church in Santa Margherita, Liguria, is Villa Durazzo, one of the most romantic places in Italy.
 This now publicly owned property contains two villas and a 16th-century castle.
 Within this pink palace it’s all Murano glass chandeliers and glowing frescos that no doubt helped convince Rod Stewart it was just the place to marry Penny Lancaster.

 But what draws most people to Villa Durazzo are the lush and extensive gardens overlooking the Gulf of Tigullio and celebrated as one of the official “Great Italian Gardens”.
 Broken into four separate smaller garden areas, the geometrical Italian Garden is probably the most famous with its rare cycads, box hedges, and fulsome camellias.